Browsed by

 AH-CHOO!

-There’s my clue that I’ve overextended my stay in the allergied outdoors.
+There’s my clue that I’ve overextended my stay in the outdoors.
 I slowly walk home absorbing all the sweet calls and delighted to see a special bird to cheer me up.